danfuzz/samizdat/doc/language-guide/04-operators.md

 of `expression`. `expression` must not evaluate to void.

 Any number of `lvalue :=` left-hand sides can be included (e.g., `a := b := expr`).
-Unlike all other infix operator forms, assignment operators are right-associative.
+Unlike all other infix operator forms, the assignment operator is right-associative.

 Beyond that, the specific meaning of an assignment expression depends on what sort of reference `lvalue` is; see those for more details.